Updated: 6 days ago

 FYI: As an Amazon Associate, I earn from qualifying purchases from some links on this page.
 This doesn't affect what resources I am spotlighting for you.
 Affiliation just means that when you make purchases using the links below, you'll pay the same price you would have if you found the items yourself, but I will also receive a small financial commission for helping you find it.

-In addition to the excerpt from the introduction, I've included a sample activity exploring how The Chosen adapts John 3:16.
+In addition to this introduction to adaptation, I've included a sample activity exploring how The Chosen adapts John 3:16.
 Before creating your own adaptation, it's important to make observations about how other successful adaptations (like The Chosen) work.
 It's not as in depth as my other activities exploring each episode of The Chosen, because it's meant to be just one small segment in a much larger project.

 A World of Stories